Creating a Deal Contract

 Protocol requirement: The following two methods must be implemented; Traders and Verifiers use them to complete the verification flow.

 requestVerification(dealIndex, verificationIndex)— Called by Trader to initiate a verification request.
-Your implementation needs to escrow the verification fee, record verification state, and emitVerifyRequesteventonReportResult(dealIndex, verificationIndex, result, reason)— Indirectly called by the Verifier viaVerifierBase.reportResult().
+Your implementation needs to escrow the verification fee, record verification state, and emitVerificationRequestedeventonVerificationResult(dealIndex, verificationIndex, result, reason)— Indirectly called by the Verifier viaVerifierBase.reportResult().
 Your implementation needs to execute the corresponding state transition and fund operations based onresult(>0pass,<0fail,=0inconclusive), and emitVerificationReceivedevent

-Step 4: Implement status and dealStatus
+Step 4: Implement phase and dealStatus

-status — Platform-Level Universal State (Protocol Mandatory)
+phase — Platform-Level Universal State (Protocol Mandatory)

 Map internal states to unified encoding.
-The platform UI displays deal status via this method:
+The platform UI displays deal phase via this method:

 dealStatus — Business-Level Status Code (Freely Defined by You)